Saint Francis of Assisi: rendering a religious community sustainable and circular

 Stages of the project:

-- Technical analysis and report on:
+- Technical analysis and reporting on:

 - Drafting a project report and regulations to replicate good practices in similar closed systems.

-- Electricity supply through renewable sources.
+- Supplying electricity from renewable sources.

 - Installing a trigeneration plant (electricity, heat and cooling).